Darius Rucker: Early life

 Rucker was born and raised in Charleston, South Carolina.
 His single mother, Carolyn, a nurse at Medical University of South Carolina, raised him with his three sisters and two brothers.
 According to Rucker, his father was never around, and Rucker saw him only before church on Sundays.
 His father was in a gospel band called The Traveling Echoes.
 Rucker has said that he had a typical Southern African-American upbringing.
-His family attended church every Sunday and was economically poor, and at one point, his mother, her two sisters, his grandmother and 14 children were all living in a three-bedroom house.
+His family attended church every Sunday and was poor; at one point, his mother, her two sisters, his grandmother and 14 children were all living in a three-bedroom house.
 But he says that he looks back on his childhood with very fond memories.
 His sister, L'Corine, recalled that singing was always his dream.